Abel Alejandre

 Abel Alejandre (born 1968, in Michoacán, Mexico) is a Mexican-born, United States-based hyperrealist artist, best known for his explorations of masculinity and vulnerability.
-Working primarily in pencil, Alejandre creates intricately cross-hatched drawings that can take months to complete.
+Working primarily in pencil, Alejandre creates cross-hatched drawings which can sometimes take months to complete.
 Alejandre's series of twelve panels, "Panoramas," is featured at the Los Angeles Metro Rancho Park/Westwood station.

 Alejandre also creates woodblock prints using both a giant press he built himself and by hand printing.
 His monumental My Fathers, which is in the permanent collection at the National Museum of Mexican Art, in Chicago, Illinois, was created by the latter method.

 Early life and education

 Abel Alejandre was born in Apatzingán, Michoacán, Mexico.
 As a young child he worked in the cotton fields to earn money for his family.
 In 1975, when he was 7, the family immigrated to the United States via Tijuana where he encountered running water, electricity, and television for the first time.
 Alejandre grew up in the Long Beach area of Southern California and attended Long Beach City College, graduating with an Associate of Arts degree.